-Not all divorces can be quick and easy but many can be relatively quick and easy.
-In today’s blog post from the Law Office of Bryan Fagan, PLLC we will discuss the factors that can lead to your divorce getting wrapped up sooner rather than later.
-While the vast majority of issues that you may face in your divorce cannot be gone over in detail here, I would like to touch on those circumstances and factors that could lead you towards a resolution in short order for your divorce case.
+Not all divorces can be quick and easy, but many can be relatively quick and easy.
+In today's blog post from the Law Office of Bryan Fagan, PLLC, we will discuss the factors that can lead to your divorce getting wrapped up sooner rather than later.
+While the vast majority of issues you may face in your divorce cannot be gone over in detail here, I would like to touch on those circumstances and factors that could lead you towards a resolution in short order for your divorce case.

-Time is relative in the world of divorce
+Time is relative in the world of divorce.

 Ultimately that is ok.
-You don’t need a quick and easy divorce.
-You need a divorce that will tie up any loose ends in the marriage, divide community property fairly and will leave you and your children in good positions to move on with the rest of your lives.
-If it can be done quickly, that’s great.
-If not then that’s ok too.
+You don't need a quick and easy divorce.
+You need a divorce that will tie up any loose ends in the marriage, divide community property fairly, and will leave you and your children in good positions to move on with the rest of your lives.
+If it can be done quickly, that's great.
+If not, then that's ok too.

-Waiting is the hardest part (of divorce)
+Waiting is the most challenging part (of divorce)

-61 days is a best case scenario
+61 days is a best-case scenario

 Requirements of the final decree of divorce

 If you have children, then orders regarding custody and child support will need to be included and accounted for in your final decree of divorce.
 Rights and duties (otherwise known as conservatorship) will need to be divided between you and your spouse.

 The other main issue of a divorce case deals with property.
 Any community property (property acquired during your marriage, for the most part) will need to be divided between you and your spouse as well.